HatFullOfData/Power-BI-Intro/2 Modelling in Power BI Desktop.md

 Make sure measures have the right Home table and that each measure is formatted.

-See the Advanced DAX section for more complex DAX
+See the Advanced DAX section for more DAX ideas.

 ## Relationships